-Bill to information

-Ship to information - include contact person with phone number Communications Unit Leader's name and phone number
+- Bill to information - Ship to information include contact person with phone number - Communications Unit Leader's name and phone number

-A Federal Financial code (P Code) is needed in the financial code box.
+A Federal Financial code (P Code) is needed in the financial code box equipment is filled, provide the ordering contact information in the request.
+Upon release from the incident, they 1 2 are to be returned to their respective Unit.

-CAL FIRE Portable Repeaters
+CAL FIRE Portable Repeaters - NFES 4312

-CAL FIRE has portable command repeater kits available throughout the state.
-Each Unit and Mobile Communications Center (MCC) has a portable repeater available for use within their Unit.
-CAL FIRE Telecom has additional repeaters that can be ordered through the Sacramento Command Center.
-To ensure that appropriate equipment is filled, provide the ordering contact information in the request.
-Upon release from the incident they are to be returned to their respective Unit.
+- 52 CAL FIRE has portable command repeater kits available throughout the state.
+Each Unit and Mobile - 53 Communications Center (MCC) has a portable repeater available for use within their Unit.
+CAL FIRE Telecom - has additional repeaters that can be ordered through the Sacramento Command Center.
+To ensure that appropriate at 916-327-8652.
+There will be no change in frequencies without coordinating with the GACC